ncatlab/nlab-content/pages/4645.md

 Such spans of functors, whose left leg is a weak equivalence, are sometimes known as [[anafunctor]]s.
 We are to think of these as concrete _models_ for more intrinsically defined morphisms $X\to \mathbf{B}G$ in the $(\infty,1)$-topos of Lie groupoids.

-Now consider yet another ie groupoid canonically associated with $G$: we shall write $\mathbf{E}G$ for the groupoid whose formal description is
+Now consider yet another Lie groupoid canonically associated with $G$: we shall write $\mathbf{E}G$ for the groupoid whose formal description is

 $$
   \mathbf{E}G  =